 The fallow deer happily share the parkland with our pedigree herd of Jacob sheep with their characteristic chocolate-blotch fleeces.

-The first lambs will be in the parkland in April.
+The lambs are in the parkland from early April.

 Did you know that George Lucy introduced the very first flock of Jacobs to England from Portugal in 1755?